-Based on the foregoing, Dr. Ross Barnett, on behalf of this facility, requests your determination that the conversion of this facility to an IDTF is not subject to CON review under Ala.
+Based on the foregoing, Dr. Ross Barnett, on behalf of this facility, requests your determination that the conversion of this facility to a IDTF is not subject to CON review under Ala.
 Code § 22-21-260, et. sec. and the CON rules.
 If you should have any further questions, please do not hesitate to contact me.

-[Affirmation of Requesting Party on next page]
+(Affirmation of requesting party on next page)